ghimiremukesh/HJI_VI/README.md

 * trained model and loss information is stored in `experiment_scripts\log\xxx\checkpoints`.
 Completed model is named `model_final.pth` and final train loss is named `train_losses_final.txt`.
 Run `training curve_plot.py` to check the train loss if need.
 Please make sure to put `train_losses_final.txt` in the correct folder.

-* run `validation_scripts\value_landscape_plot.py` to check value landscape in d1-d2 figure. `validation_scripts` includes file to generate trajectory and value.
+* run `validation_scripts\value_landscape_plot.py` to check value landscape in d1-d2 figure. `validation_scripts` folder includes file to generate trajectory and value.
 Please review descriptions in `function of python file`.